 Cinematic portrayals of famous heroes and anti-heroes in numerous Westerns to come, including those featuring Wild Bill Hickok, General Custer, Billy the Kid, Frank and Jesse James, Wyatt Earp and Doc Holliday, would continue the "mythologization" of the West from one turn of the century to another.

-The Western's familiar environment permitted its audience to witness these stories in a more personal fashion, giving us the opportunity to perceive their timeless insights and applications.
-It afforded the enlightened breed of storyteller greater freedom to advance their stories beyond the boundaries of historical accuracy and steer the genre's evolution in a more spiritual direction.
+The Western's familiar environment permitted its audience to witness these stories in a more personal fashion, giving us the opportunity to clearly perceive their timeless insights and applications.
+It afforded the enlightened breed of storyteller greater freedom to advance their stories beyond the boundaries of historical accuracy and steer the genre's evolution in a more meaningful direction.

 Aside from the paltry 10 Western motion pictures (from the thousands upon thousands made) that will be covered here, many more will be reviewed in a follow-up series entitled "Plundering the Genre."